Skip to main content

 Content-Length|178|Content-Type|application/json|Encryption-Type|HMAC-SHA256|event|CARD_UPDATED|session_id|fb5aa994-ed1c-4c3e-b29a-b2a53222e584

-Using your Knot secret, compute an HMAC signature using SHA256 and base64 encode the result.
+Using your client secret from the Knot Dashboard, compute an HMAC signature using SHA256 and base64 encode the result.

 4